makhowastaken/AGB_TACT/README.md

 ## Installation

 Soldering PCBs to GBA main board is pretty straightforward: line up holes with corresponding test pads and solder them down.

+When soldering buttons, try to center them as best as you can.
+On DPad this can make big difference in how they will feel during use.

 Next steps depend on the height of the buttons you're using.

 ### ~0.6mm buttons